 I had no idea the satisfaction and confidence boost I will get from driving from Romania all the way to Tallinn and back (I call it the Baltic road trip), but it was the most fabulous road trip so far and can’t wait for the next one.

 I’m not going to choose one and say “Go see this thing” because it’s stupid.
-It’s a matter of location, budget and personal aspirations that will make you choose to visit the pyramids or the Taj Mahal.
+It’s a matter of location, budget and personal aspirations that will make you choose to visit the pyramids, the Taj Mahal or Petra in Jordan.

 The point is to go and see with your own eyes something that everyone raves about and experience it first had, not through what others are saying about it.

 6. Go Backpacking